The Nelson Touch: Nelson's tactics

 Traditionally a sea battle would be fought with the two opposing fleets drawing themselves up to form two lines of battle.
 This tactic did not favour what was perceived to be the faster, more accurate gunnery of the Royal Navy and would often bring about indecisive results, usually with the enemy escaping.
 Nelson's idea was to quickly bring about a melee in which, due to superior gunnery, the British would have a distinct advantage.

-While on shore leave, in August 1805, Nelson told his friend, Lord Sidmouth, about his ideas for his next sea battle.
-This collection of ideas he dubbed the Nelson Touch.
+While on shore leave, in August 1805, Nelson told his friend Henry Addington about his ideas for his next sea battle.
+This collection of ideas he dubbed "the Nelson Touch".
 Nelson planned to divide his fleet into three sections.
 The largest part would engage closely with one section of the enemy's fleet crushing it with greater numbers.
 The other ships, sailing in two columns, would cut the enemy line and prevent them from coming to the aid of their comrades.
 The enemy fleet could then be destroyed piecemeal.

 There is a tendency amongst some historians to attribute these tactics to Nelson alone.
-There was nothing new in his ideas however: breaking the enemy line had previously been achieved by, amongst others, Admiral George Rodney at the Battle of the Saintes (1782); Admiral Adam Duncan had divided his fleet at Camperdown (1797).
-Concentration on one part of the enemy fleet was a very old tactic and had already been used by Nelson at the Nile in 1798.
+There was nothing new in his ideas however: breaking the enemy line had previously been achieved by, amongst others, Admiral George Rodney at the Battle of the Saintes (1782); Admiral Adam Duncan had divided his fleet at the Battle of Camperdown (1797).
+Concentration on one part of the enemy fleet was a very old tactic and had already been used by Nelson at the Battle of the Nile in 1798.

 Nelson was innovative in one respect at least: rather than direct the battle as it was occurring, through the use of signals, he would gather his captains together prior to action and tell them his plan but would allow them great leeway in how they carried out their individual orders.
 In any event, conveying signals in this type of battle would have been difficult.
 The ease with which signals could be passed from one ship to the next was one advantage of fighting in a line of battle.
 Nelson also had his fleet cruise in the same order that they would go into battle.
-Nelson was at Hyeres when Admiral Hotham allowed the French fleet to escape while he wasted time getting his ships in order.
+Nelson was at Battle of the Hyères Islands when Admiral William Hotham allowed the French fleet to escape while he wasted time getting his ships in order.